RhysTyler112/Back-End-Development-Project/README.md

 * HTML5 - for content and structure.
 * CSS3 - for styling.
-* Vanilla JS - for initialization of materialize components and for functions that request and handle data from the backend.
+* Vanilla JS - for initialization of materialised components and for functions that request and handle data from the backend.
 * Python - for the backend functionality.
 * All other assets used:
     - asgiref==3.8.1